andreyugolnik/Simple-Switch-on-Arduino/README.md

 # Simple-Switch-on-Arduino

-This program was written for Arduino after watching a video on YouTube ( https://www.youtube.com/watch?v=XxYyP1PEU7I ).
+This program was written for Arduino after watching a video on [YouTube](https://www.youtube.com/watch?v=XxYyP1PEU7I).

 General modifications: